 The Rise of English as a ‘Lingua Franca’

-The rise and fall of the British Empire and the subsequent use of English within these regions was undoubtedly the starting point for its ever-increasing dominance as a Lingua Franca.
+The rise and fall of the British Empire and the subsequent use of English within these regions was undoubtedly the starting point for its ever-increasing dominance as a lingua franca.
 Interestingly, however, it’s no longer merely the influence or stature of the countries that speak English which is driving the trend.
-Rather, the main factor is that has cemented English’s place as an unofficial, yet widely accepted ‘universal tongue’ is the adoption of English as a second language by what is now the majority of non-native speakers across the globe.
+Rather, the main factor that has cemented English’s place as an unofficial, yet widely accepted ‘universal tongue’ is the adoption of English as a second language by the majority of non-native speakers across the globe.

 Technical translation is an area of great scope which necessitates the use of the most specialised and qualified translators to achieve the high standards expected for accuracy.
 Spanning all industries and sectors, the translation of technical specifications for equipment, product information leaflets, and user manuals, documents, reports to CMSs and much more requires extensive professional experience in the relevant sector, as well as impeccable comprehension of both the source and target languages to permit the production of accurate and accessible translations.
 With the already work-laden task of translating jargon-heavy texts precisely into numerous languages for worldwide markets, it might seem excessive to consider two possible translations for the same language.
 However, this is often a subject for discussion when it comes to English.
 As English enjoys such global dominance, the many variants of this complex language must be taken into consideration due to the need for effective communication with both native and non-native consumers.

 Is All English, Really English?